 - Navigate to Course home.

-- Open a document in the Library tab, or open an assignment in Assignments tab.
+- Open a document in the Library tab, or open an assignment in the Assignments tab.

 - When you (or your students) open a document, you'll see highlights superimposed on the document that represent comments that students have entered.